-6) Don’t forget your supplements.
+6) Don’t skimp on your daily supplements.

 Our family likes and uses the Air Oil Aromatherapy Diffuser.
 This aromatherapy does not use water nor does it heat the essential oils.
-An up-lifting essential oil blend for Christmas is 4 drops of pine; 4 drops of sweet orange and 4 drops of ginger.
+An uplifting essential oil blend for Christmas is 4 drops of pine; 4 drops of sweet orange and 4 drops of ginger.
 This blend can also be used in your evening bath for some great stress relief.
-If a family member begins to show symptoms of illness, diffuse some eucalyptus oil, lemon oil, lavender oil or tea tree oil in their bedroom at night.
+If a family member begins to show symptoms of illness, diffuse some eucalyptus oil, lemon oil, lavender oil, or tea tree oil in their bedroom at night.

 9) Promote the Christmas Spirit.